 - Doing More

-Of course we use lots of wheat – enough acres to cover the entire city of San Francisco and then some! – in signature items like our Organic Mac & Cheese and Cheddar Bunnies, but did you know we know make Organic Cinnamon Rolls with Icing?
+Of course we use lots of wheat – enough acres to cover the entire city of San Francisco and then some! – in signature items like our Organic Mac & Cheese and Cheddar Bunnies, but did you know we know make

 We’re part of the U.S. Organic Grain Collaboration working to increase the supply of organic grain in the U.S. Through collaboration and engagement with other companies, we’re working on a series of activities to promote increased organic grain production in the U.S., including supply chain analysis to identify challenges and opportunities, policy advocacy to promote organic farming, and direct engagement and grower outreach in pilot regions throughout the U.S.